Fluffy-Flint/MilkshakeDaFloof/README.md

 I’m currently learning how to code e2s and make the best gmod loco dupes

-I’m looking to collaborate on any loco with a sloped boiler
+I’m looking to collaborate on any loco with a tilted boiler

 How to reach me:
 Youtube: https://www.youtube.com/channel/UCgstxWHuS422ESjJk4Dk3pA